Python Best Practices – Every Python Developer Must Know

 Like any other language or tool, Python has some best practices to follow before, during, and after the process of writing your code.
 These make the code readable and create a standard across the industry.
-Other developers working on the project should be able to read and understand your code.
-We have listed out a few of these for you to follow and write cleaner and more professional code.
-Do you follow any of these?

 1. Create a Code Repository and Implement Version Control